Preparing students for a lifetime of research and science-based careers.

 Application requirements can be found at Graduate School Admission Requirements and include:

-For more detailed admission requirements, please refer to Biology in the current graduate catalog.
+For more detailed admission requirements, refer to biology in the current graduate catalog.

 The student experience at USD can extend far beyond science.
-Biology major Liz Berg has co-led a trip to Seattle this past year focused on sustainable solutions to hunger.
+Biology major Liz Berg has co-led a trip to Seattle which focused on sustainable solutions to hunger.

 The purpose of this club is to make more people aware of conservation efforts, have speakers highlight possible jobs attainable with a biology degree and help students get connected to research projects.